wp-plugins/flyzoo/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-The amazing chat to rock your community.
-Perfect for BuddyPress, Ultimate Member and Users Ultra!
+The Perfect Chat For Your Community.
+Integrated with BuddyPress, Ultimate Member and Users Ultra!

 == Description ==

-Flyzoo Chat is a powerful, feature-rich chat platform designed to build advanced online communities.
+Flyzoo Chat is a feature-rich chat platform designed to build advanced communities.

-Reach, connect and engage your users.

-Integrated with Users Ultra, Ultimate Member, BuddyPress and bbPress.
+Whether you are running live events, a trading or a dating website, Flyzoo has all you need to you reach, connect and engage your audience.

+Get started in a few minutes and leverage the advanced features (like role-based access and embeddable group chats) to monetize your site.

+The chat integrates out-of-the-box with the most common membership plugins.

 Start your 14-day free trial now!

-Need more time to get started?
-Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your chat trial.
+Open a [Support Ticket >>](http://www.flyzoo.co/support) and we'll extend your trial if you need more time to get started ;)

 ####Chat####